 After beginning my work life as an assistant to a scientist researching at the Smithsonian Tropical Research Institute in the San Blas Archipelago of Panama studying coral reef sex, I moved to London and then Glasgow, working as a medical photographer.
 By chance, I got an interview at the BBC in Glasgow – they were looking for someone to start their internet presence…in Gaelic (thank you, Ken MacQuarrie!).

-My world continued to grow as I moved into making documentary film, my first about US collegiate Greek rush (BBC) and my second about people dating over the age of 50 (ITV).
-I returned to the US after 7 years, where I've developed and produced programming for A&E, The History Channel, Discovery Networks, PBS, Oxygen, MSNBC, HGTV, DIY Network and a variety of corporate clients.
+My world continued to get wider as I moved into making documentary film, my first about the US collegiate Greek rush process (BBC) and my second about people dating over the age of 50 (ITV).
+I returned to the US after 7 years, where my focus has been on true crime programming – having the privilege of asking people questions about their most intimate experiences of life, love and death.

 Obviously, this is the glossed over version of a life lived with intensity, so I’m hoping you’ll read my blog for the nuggets that taught me a thing or two about a thing or two.

 History Channel / PBS / Oxygen Discovery / A&E / BBC / ITV